-The patent law provides monopoly right to the holder for a limited time.
+The patent law provides a monopoly right to the holder for a limited time.
 If anyone who purchases the patented article is allowed to replace it, obviously the competitors would also make copies of the same and there would be no monopoly and thus, no incentive for the creators.

 The judgment of the Court is totally on the line of patent law and I agree with the reasoning of the court.

-Since, patent rights have been considered as strong monopoly rights as compared to any other intellectual property rights, so some exceptions have been made in public interest to serve the social purposes.
+Since patent rights have been considered as strong monopoly rights as compared to any other intellectual property rights, so some exceptions have been made in the public interest to serve social purposes.

-TRIPS Agreement states the three step test where the exceptions are made against the rights of patent holders.
+TRIPS Agreement states the three-step test where the exceptions are made against the rights of patent holders.
 The three steps are:

 - Exceptions are limited.

 - There should be no unreasonable interference with the normal exploitation of the patent.

 - There should be no unreasonable prejudice to the legitimate interest of the patent owner.

 In this case, if Mr. Bowman or any other purchaser would have been allowed to make a copy of the patented seeds which were purchased legally, then the right of the Monsanto to “make” under Section 35 U. S. C. §154(a)(1)Patent Act would have been infringed and this would be given rise to a situation where nobody would buy seeds from Monsanto since they could grow the seeds, leaving Monsanto with no award for its invention which is the object of patent law.

 The court has limited the holding to the facts of the case only as it observed that the doctrine of patent exhaustion would apply in circumstances where the article’s self-replication might get out of the purchaser’s control or might be incidental in using the article itself.